PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node-v2/getting-started.md

 :::info Important note

 1. It is recommended that the node operates continuously, 24/7.
-2. If you possess multiple slots, refer to the section on [setting up multiple nodes](#setting-up-multiple-nodes-on-a-linux-vps) for further details.
+2. If you possess multiple slots, refer to the section on [alternative setup methods](#alternative-setup-methods) for further details.

 :::